 Courses and plugins teach individuals.
 They don't govern AI output, harden the pipeline, or change how a team delivers.
 That's an org-change problem.

 Big-4 engagements are junior-staffed and process-heavy, thin on current agentic-DevSecOps practice.
-The gap is one senior practitioner, embedded and hands-on.
+The gap is one senior practitioner working with your team, not writing for them.

 The harness is the engineered Claude Code environment your engineers work inside, built on the open Agentic Continuous Delivery ↗ operating model.
-It lasts beyond the engagement because your team builds with it daily.
+It outlasts us because your team builds with it daily.

 CLAUDE.md standards, plus .claude/ PreToolUse / PostToolUse hooks that enforce them automatically on every change.